 In a Colgate hallway, Susan Sam-Mensah '18 wraps her left calf in cardboard, getting into the costume of a one-legged lawyer from Pennsylvania.
 Next to her, Jane Martina '17 looks over her lines.
 They aren’t actors in the traditional sense but students in Associate Professor of Social Sciences & Education Professor Eric Boyer’s class POL 301: The U.S. Constitution.

 Colby-Sawyer has named Sean Ahern ’09 as this summer’s Humanities Scholar in Residence.
 He will direct a renovation of the Baker Communication Center and produce a podcast series and accompanying media, “New London Calling,” devoted to telling stories about the college and community.

-Colby-Sawyer College will celebrate its 179th Commencement on Saturday, May 6, graduating approximately 255 students and recognizing them and other individuals for academic excellence, outstanding contributions to society, and service to the college and community.
-The ceremony will begin at 10:30 a.m. on the college’s front lawn.
+Colby-Sawyer College celebrated its 179th Commencement on Saturday, May 6, graduating approximately 255 students and recognizing them and other individuals for academic excellence, outstanding contributions to society, and service to the college and community.
+The ceremony was held at 10:30 a.m. on the college’s front lawn.

 Jen Tockman, director of Colby-Sawyer’s Harrington Center for Experiential Learning, has been elected to serve a one-year term as the 2017 President of the New England Association of Cooperative Education and Field Experience (NEACEFE).

 On Feb.
 22, Colby-Sawyer President Susan D. Stuebner renewed the college’s commitment to sustainability by signing Second Nature’s Climate Commitment.
 With the signing, Colby-Sawyer becomes the 100th college to integrate a goal of carbon neutrality with climate resilience to mitigate and adapt to a changing climate.